Primordial black holes through preheating instabilities in $\alpha$-attractor models: Primordial black hole characterization

 based solely on the anisotropy criterion.
-This expression is valid for $\sigma_k<0.01$ and thus applies to our case of study since although the density perturbations amplify, the mass fraction is evaluated at the moment the perturbation crosses the IB and thus starts to amplify from a small value.
-In physical terms, the effect of the anisotropy can be understood as follows.
+This expression is valid for $\sigma_k<0.01$ and thus applies to our case of study, since although the density perturbations amplify, the mass fraction is evaluated at the moment the perturbation crosses the IB and thus starts to amplify from a small value. {In fact, this is one of the main differences with respect to the altered-PS formalism.
+In this case, $\beta(k)\propto\sigma_k^5$ and only hugely initially amplified perturbations will result in high mass fractions.
+This explains the large difference (in order of magnitude) between {altered-}PS and KP in Fig.~\ref{fig:beta}.} In physical terms, the effect of the anisotropy can be understood as follows.
 In an almost spherical collapse, gravity pulls matter radially inward toward the center, but in an anisotropic collapse, matter collapses faster in some directions than others.
 If these differences are significant, shear stresses can disrupt the formation of a PBH \cite{Barrow:1978}.
 However, a moderate anisotropy can allow collapse.
 For instance, if a perturbation is slightly elongated or deformed but still retains a strong central gravitational potential, it can collapse into a PBH.

 In Fig.~\ref{fig:beta}, the mass fraction computed using the KP formalism (continuous curves) is shown for both T- and E-models and various values of $\alpha$.
 The three criteria defined in Sec.~\ref{sec:pbh-formation} are used to determine the range of modes that can collapse, with calculations performed at 10 e-folds after the end of inflation.
-The results show a tendency similar to the PS formalism: as $\alpha$ decreases, the mass fraction increases and shifts to higher values of $k$.
-However, a notable distinction is observed: in contrast to the PS formalism, the KP mass fraction decreases with decreasing $\alpha$, for the same value of $k$.
+The results show a tendency similar to the {altered-}PS formalism: as $\alpha$ decreases, the mass fraction increases and shifts to higher values of $k$.
+However, a notable distinction is observed: in contrast to the {altered-}PS formalism, the KP mass fraction decreases with decreasing $\alpha$, for the same value of $k$.
 However, the modes affected cover a higher range due to the broadened IB and the smaller threshold from the fast amplification.
 Furthermore, in this case, the effect of increasing the duration of preheating does not necessarily translate into an overproduction of PBH, as the mass fraction $\beta(k)$ broadens but remains small, in general.
-However, as discussed in the PS case, the modes belonging to the non-linear regime of the power spectrum, enter the IB and thus still it is not very clear if one can trust the KP estimation in this scenario.
+However, as discussed in the {altered-}PS case, the modes belonging to the non-linear regime of the power spectrum enter the IB, and thus, it is still not very clear if one can trust the KP estimation in this scenario.